 In most of the videos, Vlad is explaining the performance pitfall with a short slide-deck and a sample entity setup.
 After the introduction to the problem, he presents the possible solution while switching to unit tests to show the impact with a running example.

-As he uploads the full source code for the course on GitHub, you can clone it locally and take time to run the tests for your own.
+As he uploads the full source code for the course on GitHub, you can clone and run the tests locacally.
 He maintains his repository for every new major Hibernate release so that you won’t get outdated information.

-In addition, Vlad isn’t presenting only one solution which may be not applicable for every use case.
+In addition, Vlad isn’t presenting only one solution which might not be applicable for every use case.
 He always evaluates the pros and cons of his solutions.
 What I also like the most is that he’s measuring the impact of a suggested solution and is showing the result of his measurements with the raw numbers:

 As not every implementation works for every database vendor, he’s always referring to the solution or workaround for Oracle, PostgreSQL, MySQL, and MS-SQL.